Skip to main content

 Like many other former performers, Chris experienced difficulty with transitioning completely out of the porn industry and adult entertainment.

 “Sex is not a skill that translates very well into other professional environments.
-Certainly, it’s not something that I can put on my resume if I want to work another job,” he said.
+Certainly, it’s not something I can put on my resume if I want to work another job,” he said.
 “It takes a lot of effort and rejection to break into another field.
 So, yes, I’d say it’s challenging to walk away from the sex business.”

 Related: What Causes People to Choose to Go Into the Porn Industry?